SimonHarris101/SRS-Wales-Sonic-Brief-Community-Edition/SRS Docs/Entra-ID-App-Registration-Guide.md

 azure_backend_scope              = "api://{backend-client-id}/user_impersonation" # or access_as_user if standardized
 service_principal_upload_role    = "<your-role-value>" # align with backend & app role value
 ```

 ---

+## Part 5: Assigning Users via Entra Groups

+To control who can sign in to Sonic Brief, use Entra security or Microsoft 365 groups and Enterprise Application assignments rather than granting access to "All users" by default.

+### Step 1: Create an Access Group

+1. In **Microsoft Entra ID** > **Groups** > **New group**.
+2. Group type: **Security** (or **Microsoft 365**, following your organization’s standards).
+3. Name: a clear, environment-specific name such as `Sonic-Brief-Users-Prod`.
+4. Add your initial users (or other groups) as members.

+### Step 2: Assign the Group to the Enterprise Applications

+For each of the **frontend SPA** and **backend API** apps:

+1. Go to **Microsoft Entra ID** > **Enterprise applications**.
+2. Open the Enterprise Application corresponding to your frontend or backend app registration.
+3. Under **Users and groups**:
+   - (Optional but recommended) Enable **Assignment required** so only assigned users/groups can sign in.
+   - Click **+ Add user/group** and select the access group created in Step 1.
+4. Save the assignment.

+This ensures only members of the designated group(s) can authenticate to Sonic Brief, while the app registrations, scopes, and permissions remain reusable across environments.

+---